-Question: How can I make sure I receive all the notification related to the Annual Outcome-based Data for Evaluation (Outcome Data)?
+How can I make sure I receive all the notifications related to the Annual Outcome-based Data for Evaluation (Outcome Data)?

 All notifications are sent to Grant Contacts listed in the After School Support & Information System (ASSIST).
 Ensure that key staff (Authorized Agent, Program, and Fiscal) are listed in ASSIST.

 Who can upload the Outcome Data?